marcoruizv/gitglint/README.md

 ## What it is

 GitGlint is a lightweight content editor that talks directly to the GitHub API.
-It's designed for writers and developers who manage markdown content in a Git repository — blog posts, docs, notes, and more.
+It's designed for writers and developers who manage markdown content in a Git repository — blog posts, docs, notes, etc, - and want a clean editing interface without touching a code editor or the (mostly useless) GitHub web UI.

 It works on desktop and mobile, supports light and dark themes, and is very portable.